anybty-rola/GEO-search-agent/README.md

-# GEO-search-agent
+# GEO-Agent

+GEO-Agent is an experimental AI Agent designed to analyze how AI search engines recommend brands and products.

+With the rise of AI search tools such as ChatGPT and Perplexity, traditional SEO is evolving into GEO (Generative Engine Optimization).

-An experimental AI Agent that simulates user queries across LLM platforms and analyzes brand recommendations and citation sources to generate GEO insights.
+This project simulates user queries across LLM platforms and extracts insights about:

+- Brand recommendations
+- Citation sources
+- AI search patterns

+The goal is to help brands understand how they appear in AI-generated answers.